zzzprojects/learn-orm/tutorials/vb-net/enums.md

 End Enum
 ```

-When you assign a different value to the `enum` first constant and it is other than the default value, it will automatically assign incremental values to the other members sequentially.
+When you assign a different value to the `enum` first constant, and it is other than the default value, it will automatically assign incremental values to the other members sequentially.

-You can also assign different values to each constant as shown below.
+You can also assign different values to each constant, as shown below.

 ```csharp
 Enum Categories